MAHAMMAD-INSAF/Posthub/README.md

 # PostHub

-A simple and responsive social media web application where users can create an account, share posts, and interact with content.
+A responsive social media web application where users can create an account, share posts, and interact with content.
 The project is built with a Node.js and Express.js backend, uses MongoDB for data storage, and features a clean, responsive frontend styled with Tailwind CSS.

 ## Features